connect2brain/mtms/README.md

 Site-specific configurations and known issues are detailed in the [Known differences](docs/source/markdown/known-differences.md) document.

-## Guide for installing PREEMPT_RT kernel patch

-For instructions on installing the PREEMPT_RT patch for recent Linux kernels, see the [PREEMPT_RT installation guide](docs/source/markdown/preempt-rt-guide.md).

 ## License

 This software is licensed under the GPL v3.
 See the [LICENSE](LICENSE) file for more information.